HoaThang34/A-SEED/README.md

-# A SEED — Aware.
-Soothe.
-Embrace.
-Evolve.
-Deliver.
+# A SEED — Cultivate peace of mind

 **Project by:** Students from Nguyen Tat Thanh High School for the Gifted – Lao Cai Province
 **Message:** Nurturing positive seeds for yourself.